When you and your spouse decide it is time to end your marriage, the most

 to turn for proper legal counsel, care, and representation?
 Look no further than

 Friedman & Friedman, Attorneys at Law!
-We are comprised of Westchester County divorce attorneys who have one have one goal in mind: delivering you the most successful results possible.

-us to advocate on your behalf today.
+We are comprised of Westchester County divorce attorneys who have one goal in mind: delivering you the most successful results possible.
+Allow us to advocate on your behalf today.